MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 ## Command line

-Provide your credentials on the command line.
+Provide your Azure user credentials on the command line.

 > [!Note]
 > This approach doesn't work with Microsoft accounts or accounts that have two-factor authentication enabled.